ICC World Cup 2019 NZ vs AFG: Preview

-Afghanistan came into the 2019 World Cup hoping to cause some major upsets.
-But in their first two matches, the hopes and aspirations went for a toss.
-Australia thrashed by seven wickets in the first match, with the Afghans failing to put up a decent performance neither in bowling, nor in the batting.
-In the match against Sri Lanka, a team which was reeling for its poor form in ODIs, Afghanistan's batting, which has let them down several times in the past, faltered.
-The run curtailed match presented them a perfect opportunity to register a win, but their batsmen failed to chase a paltry total of, courtesy some poor shot selection and brilliant bowling from Lasith Malinga and Nuwan Pradeep.
-Against New Zealand, who posses a strong bowling unit, the Afghan batters need to play sensibly if they are put up any kind of fight.
+Afghanistan came into the 2019 World Cup hoping to cause major upsets.
+But in the first two matches, their hopes went for a toss.
+They were thrashed by Australia by seven wickets in the first match.
+In the match against Sri Lanka, a team reeling from poor ODI form, Afghanistan's batting faltered.
+This has let them down several times in the past.
+The rain-curtailed match presented them a perfect opportunity to register a win, but their batsmen failed to chase a paltry total, courtesy poor shot selection and excellent bowling from Lasith Malinga and Nuwan Pradeep.
+Against New Zealand, who possess a strong bowling unit, the Afghan batters need to play sensibly if they are to put up a fight.

 New Zealand have won both their matches so far.
-Their bowling, led by Trent Boult and Mitchell Santner have done a tremendous job in restricting the oppositions to below par score.
-Their batting though, did not come out with flying colours when tested by Bangladesh.
-They still depend heavily on Kane Williamson and Ross Taylor to bail them out of precarious situations, and the Kiwi will surely address this problem in their match against Afghanistan.
+Their bowling, led by Trent Boult and Mitchell Santner, has done a tremendous job in restricting oppositions to below-par scores.
+Their batting, though, showed weaknesses when tested by Bangladesh.
+They still depend heavily on Kane Williamson and Ross Taylor to bail them out of precarious situations.
+The Kiwis need to address this problem in their match against Afghanistan.

 Match time: 3:00 PM (IST)